-Catering: Chicago Town Pizza, Rollover, Starbucks on the Go Shops: Shop Main Amenities: westbound only: Meeting Room Hotel: westbound only: Days Inn Charging Points: GRIDSERVE Electric Highway 50kW CCS, 50kW CHAdeMO & 22kW Type 2 Forecourt: Welcome Break Fuel, AdBlue Containers
+Catering: Chicago Town Pizza, Rollover, Starbucks on the Go Shops: Shop Amenities: westbound only: Days Inn, Meeting Room Outdoor Space: Small amount of grass by each car park Charging Points: GRIDSERVE Electric Highway 50kW CCS, 50kW CHAdeMO & 22kW Type 2 Forecourt: Welcome Break Fuel, AdBlue Containers

 First 2 hours free for all vehicles, after which cars must pay £15 for a further 24 hours and HGVs, caravans and coaches must pay £23.
 There is no meal voucher option here for HGVs.

 Prices can be paid in the shop with instructions in each car park.
 They are strictly enforced by ParkingEye.